awsdocs/aws-codepipeline-user-guide/doc_source/update-change-detection.md

 Initially, only polling was supported\.
 Events are now the default and recommended way to start your pipeline when there’s a code change\.

+**Important**
+You must explicitly set the `PollForSourceChanges` parameter to *false* within your Source action’s configuration to stop a pipeline from polling\.
+As a result, it is possible to erroneously configure a pipeline with both event\-based change detection *and* polling by, for example, configuring a CloudWatch Events rule and also omitting the `PollForSourceChanges` parameter\.
+This results in duplicate pipeline executions, and the pipeline is counted toward the limit on total number of polling pipelines, which by default is much lower than event\-based pipelines\.

 There are some important advantages to using push events instead of polling:
 + On average, events are significantly faster\.
 Events should start your pipeline almost immediately, as opposed to polling, which requires waiting for the next periodic check\.
 + Higher limits\.
 Compared to pipelines that poll for changes, CodePipeline can support far more event\-based pipelines\.